solana-labs/solana/rfcs/rfc-001-smart-contracts-engine.md

 A client will create a transaction to create a new loader instance:

-`Solana_NewLoader(Loader instance PubKey, proof of key ownership, space I need for my elf)`
+`Solana_NewLoader(Loader Instance PubKey, proof of key ownership, space I need for my elf)`

 A client will then do a bunch of transactions to load its elf into the loader instance they created:

-`Loader_UploadElf(Loader instance PubKey, proof of key ownership, pos start, pos end, data)`
+`Loader_UploadElf(Loader Instance PubKey, proof of key ownership, pos start, pos end, data)`

+At this point the client can create a new instance of the module with its own instance address:

-`Loader_NewInstance(Loader instance PubKey, proof of key ownership, Instance PubKey, proof of key owndership)`
+`Loader_NewInstance(Loader Instance PubKey, proof of key ownership, Instance PubKey, proof of key ownership)`

-A client will then do a bunch of transactions to load its elf into the loader instance they created:
+Once the instance has been created, the client may need to upload more user data to solana to configure this instance:

 `Instance_UploadModuleData(Instance PubKey, proof of key ownership, pos start, pos end, data)`